 Do you frequently wake up sweaty or overheated in the middle of the night?
 You’re not alone.
 This is actually a very common issue.
 To combat this, many mattress companies are now using materials that are specifically designed for hot sleepers.
 To help you identify which cooling mattresses might work for you, we’ve created a list of the most common cooling technologies below.

-- Celliant®.
-In addition to promoting muscle recover, Celliant helps move heat away from the body so that you stay cool throughout the night.
+- Phase Changing Materials.
+Besides promoting muscle recovery, these fabrics help move heat away from the body so that you stay cool throughout the night.

 - Graphite Infusion.
 Since Graphite is a well-known heat conductor, it is able to dissipate body heat when used in a mattress.

-- Cooper Infusion.
-Many companies have started infusing their mattresses with cooper for its cooling abilities.
-However, cooper is also antimicrobial and believed by some to promote healing and pain relief.
+- Copper Infusion.
+Many companies have started infusing their mattresses with copper for its cooling abilities.
+But, copper is also antimicrobial and believed by some to promote healing and pain relief.

 - Latex Foam.
-100 percent latex foam mattresses have tiny pinholes throughout the surface of the mattress, which helps to encourage airflow.
+100 percent latex foam mattresses have tiny pinholes throughout the surface of the mattress.
+This helps to encourage airflow.

 Those who tend to sleep lightly will want to look for a mattress that is able to reduce motion transfer.
 If you frequently wake up during the night due to your partners tossing and turning, these mattresses may help.

 The innerspring coil system of a hybrid mattress can help to cut down on motion transfer.
-Many hybrids also feature reinforced edge support which makes the perimeter of the bed sturdier so that you are less likely to feel your partner’s movements.
+Many hybrids also feature reinforced edge support.
+This can help make the perimeter of the bed sturdier so that you are less likely to feel your partner’s movements.

 Best Mattress for Medical Concerns